ecepulse/software-competition/Web/README.md

 ### Level 4

-Make a chrome extension with the [CUMTD API](https://developer.cumtd.com/).
+Make a proof of concept demo to showcase one of the cool, [new HTML5 JavaScript APIs](http://www.htmlgoodies.com/html5/javascript/a-5-minute-overview-of-all-new-javascript-apis-in-html5.html).

+This is purposely left open-ended; be creative!